Click here for the

 Including many original catalog pictures and dozens of photographs.

-NOW available - this is the new second edition of this book and it covers the fascinating history of glass in New Zealand, the story of Crown Crystal Glass, NZ bottles and an overview of contemporary New Zealand glass artists.
+NOW available - this is the second edition of the book and it covers the fascinating history of glass in New Zealand,

 Available as a paperback or as a Kindle book.

 Buy Now or take a look

 If you are looking for New Zealand glass, you can usually find items on offer on ebay

 to see New Zealand glass currently for sale on ebay.

 - what did you miss?

 The place to browse through interesting glass books - book-seek.com

 - Glass Casting (Jan 2020) by Amy Whittingham.
 A practical book explaining the glass casting process, with step-by-step instructions.